 The Company's Finance Committee appoints the members of the Retirement Plans Administrative Committee (RPAC) and the Investment Policy Committee (IPC).
 The RPAC is the fiduciary responsible for the general operation and administration of the Plan.
 The IPC is the fiduciary responsible for management and control of Plan assets.
-The Company is the plan sponsor, as defined by ERISA.
 Fidelity Workspace Services LLC (Fidelity) is the Plan's record keeper.